elamirloo/elamirloo.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a senior research scientist at Apple.
-My passion is to design algorithms and models to solve the real-world problems.
+My passion is to design algorithms and models to solve real-world problems.
 That's the reason that I did most of my research in R&D labs in industry.
 You can find the results of my work in form of papers, patents and products.
 My research focuses on generative modeling, sequential decision making, computer vision.